turingschool/curriculum/source/projects/store_engine.markdown

   * the total number of orders by status
   * links for each individual order
   * filter orders to display by status type (for statuses "pending", "cancelled", "paid", "shipped", "returned")
+  * link to transition to a different status:
-  * link to "cancel" only orders which are "pending"
+    * link to "cancel" orders which are currently "pending"
-  * link to "mark as returned" only orders which are "shipped"
+    * link to "mark as returned" orders which are currently "shipped"
-  * link to "mark as shipped" only orders which are "paid"
+    * link to "mark as shipped" orders which are currently "paid"
 * Access details of an individual order, including:
   * Order date and time
   * Purchaser full name and email address
   * For each product on the order
-    * Name with link
+    * Name with link to product page
     * Quantity
     * Price
     * Line item subtotal
   * Total for the order
   * Status of the order
+  * Links to transition to other statuses as explained above

 #### Shoppers

 As a Public User, I can:

 * Browse all products
-* Browse products according to categories
+* Browse products by category
 * Add a product to my cart
 * View my cart
 * Remove a product from my cart
 * Increase the quantity of a product in my cart
 * Checkout by entering my billing information, shipping address, and email address
-* View the status of my order at a special, unique URL
+* View the status of my order:
+  * Accessible at a special, unique URL
-  * The status displays the order total, date, and products with quantity purchased
+  * Displays the current status, total, date placed, products with quantity purchased and line-item totals
+  * If shipped or cancelled, display a timestamp when that action took place

 ### Security and Usability

+#### Unauthenticated Users

+Allowed To:

+* browse items or categories
+* add items to a cart
+* log in which should _not_ clear the cart

+NOT Allowed To:

+* view another public users's shopping cart
+* checkout (until they log in)
-* Public User should not be allowed to view the administrator screens or use administrator functionality
+* view the administrator screens or use administrator functionality
+* make themselves an administrator

+#### Authenticated Non-Administrators

+Allowed To:

+* do everything Unauthenticated Users can do except "log in"
+* log out
-* A Public User may not view another public user's orders
+* view their past orders
+  * view any product on the order
+  * if any product is retired:
-* A Public User must be logged in to make a purchase
+    * that should be included in the display
-* A Public User does not need to be logged in to browse items or categories
-* A Public User does not need to be logged in to add items to a cart
+    * they cannot add it to a new cart

-* If a Public User is logged out with items in their cart, logging in does not empty the cart
+NOT Allowed To:

+* view another users's shopping cart
+* view the administrator screens or use administrator functionality
-* A Public User may not make themselves an administrator
+* make themselves an administrator

-* A Public User may view the details of a product they have purchased
-    * If the product is retired, this must be displayed to the user
-    * If the product is retired, the user must not be able to add it to their cart or order it
-* Retired products do not show up to Public Users while browsing
+#### Administrators

+Allowed To:

+* todo: move down from section above?

+NOT Allowed To:

+* todo

 ### Data Validity